Manar501/Customer-Insights-PowerBI/README.md

 #  Customer Insights Dashboard

-This project presents a data analysis and interactive dashboard using Power BI, based on customer purchase data.
+This project showcases a complete data analysis workflow and an interactive dashboard built using Power BI, based on customer purchase behavior.
+The process includes data cleaning, exploratory analysis, and visual storytelling to uncover key insights about customer demographics, spending habits, and purchasing patterns

 ---